Charleston church shooting: Others

 In an online forum, Charles Cotton, a lawyer in Houston and a national board member of the National Rifle Association of America, placed blame for the shooting on Pinckney for not allowing the churchgoers to hold concealed carry weapons inside the church.
 In 2011, Pinckney had voted against legislation that would allow concealed handguns to be carried into public places.
 Cotton also criticized the effectiveness of gun-free zones, stating, "If we look at mass shootings that occur, most happen in gun-free zones."
 Cotton's comment has since been deleted from the online forum.

 Following the shooting, Rhodesians Worldwide, an online magazine catering to the Rhodesian expatriate community, issued a brief statement condemning Roof's actions in response to his use of the Rhodesian flag.
 It said 80% of the Rhodesian Security Forces were black and that the Rhodesian Bush War was a struggle against communism rather than a racial conflict.

 Jerry Richardson, the owner of the NFL's Carolina Panthers, donated $100,000 to the Mother Emanuel Hope Fund set up by Mayor Riley, specifically calling for $10,000 to each of the families of the nine victims to cover their funeral expenses, and the remaining $10,000 to be delivered to the Emanuel AME Church itself.

 Artist Carrie Mae Weems has created a theater piece in response to the murders, called Grace Notes.

 Civil rights advocates said that the Charleston attack did more than fit the dictionary definition of terrorism because it also reflected the history of attempts to terrorize African-Americans by the Ku Klux Klan and other white supremacist groups.

 Retaliatory attack

-According to the State of Tennessee, a 2017 church shooting that killed a woman and wounded seven others was retaliation for the Charleston shooting.
+On September 24, 2017, Emanuel K. Samson, shot up a church that killed a woman and wounded seven others as retaliation for the Charleston shooting.
 The perpetrator, who is black, reportedly said that he wanted to "kill 10 white people" and referenced Roof and the Pan-African flag in a note he left in his car.